UrbanMonastics/Monastic-Text-Library/README.md

 As a best practice we use `\r\n` to indicate a single new line return.
 For multiple lines you simply add another set as needed (example: `\r\n\r\n`).

-When using verses you should - as possible - place line breaks at the end of a verse, and tabs at the begining of a verse.
+When using verses you should - as possible - place line breaks at the end of a verse, and tabs at the beginning of a verse.

 ### Styling the Text